What Is PPV Vaginoplasty? Peritoneal Pull-Through Surgery at WIH by Dr. Chettasak

 At WIH Hospital, Dr. Chettasak and our multidisciplinary surgical team offer advanced laparoscopic-assisted PPV with a focus on safety, aesthetics, and function.
 Each procedure is customized based on the patient’s anatomy, goals, and tissue availability to ensure optimal long-term outcomes.

-Following surgery, patients are required to continue with daily vaginal dilation in accordance with the WIH Hospital Vaginal Dilation Schedule Protocol.
+Following surgery, patients are required to continue with daily vaginal dilation by the WIH Hospital Vaginal Dilation Schedule Protocol.
 Strict adherence to this schedule is essential for maintaining neovaginal depth, preventing tissue contraction, and ensuring the long-term success of the surgery.

 → To learn more or consult about your surgical options, visit the